 - Environmental Protection Agency

 Radiacwash MSDS Keep Radiacwash away from eyes, body cavities, sensitive skin, abrasions and open cuts.
 Flood effected areas with water.
 Do NOT take internally.
 Avoid contact with mucous membranes.
 Keep away from children.

 Radiacwash™ Spray Mist for skin and surfaces combines the power and economy of Radiacwash™ with the convenience of aerosols.
 Radiacwash™ Spray Mist allows Radiacwash to penetrate around and under contaminants and lift them off the surface into solution to be wiped up with Radiation-Wipes and disposed.
-Available in 32 oz spray bottle or 16 oz spray bottle.
-Also included in our Dirty Bomb Emergency Kit.
+Available in 32 oz spray bottle, 16 oz spray bottle and 8 oz spray bottle.
+Also included in Radiation Emergency Kits.